karansingla06/ML-AI-Projects/README.md

 # ChatBot POC project
 for healthcare domain using AI, ML concepts

-# Supervised and Unsupervised machine learning algorithms implementation
+# Projects using Supervised and Unsupervised ml algos

 Assignments and practice content on ML